SimonMilord/SimonMilord/README.md

 - 🚀 You can see my work [here](https://simonmilord.com/)

-- 📖 Currently learning: Testing, TypeScript, LWC and Apex!
+- 📖 Currently learning: LWC and Apex!

 - :mailbox: How to reach me **simon.milord@gmail.com**